luerhard/chapter_regression_and_artifical/main.md

 We have a plethora of pseudo $R^2$ measures to assess goodness-of-fit, or the Akaike / Bayesian information criterion (AIC/BIC) to compare and select models.
 The basic idea behind these procedures in the social sciences is always to use all available data to fit the best possible model and to use one of the above-mentioned measures to tell us how well our model fits the underlying data.
 Herein lies the probably biggest difference to what machine learners do.
-In constraining themselves to rather 'simple' linear models, only including variables (and interaction effects) that do have a strong foundation in theory, traditional statistics avoids a very big problem in the machine learning realm: _overfitting_.
+In constraining themselves to rather 'simple' linear models, only including variables (and interaction effects) that do have a strong foundation in theory, traditional statistics avoids a very big problem in the [!ml] realm: _overfitting_.

 ### Splitting data